andreasonny83/serverless-image-rendering/README.md

 $ cd serverless-image-rendering
 ```

-Then install all the Node dependencies usin npm or Yarn
+Then install all the Node dependencies using npm or Yarn

 ```sh
 $ npm install